surajbhoji1208/react/ReadMe.txt

                        root.render<comp/> (this is how we render the component) if we call comp inside a com it called component composition if we put {} insid jsx we can run any fun inside this  {}
+Style: u can give Style using js obj

+Props:property which is somthing that u can pass to component
+      this are just args to a function confict driven ui: based on backend responce changing the ui property

+for loop: while using for loop need to give key for components bcose if we didnt give the key then react render whole dom aggain for new component
+        dont use index as key